Office of Research & Sponsored Programs

 Big Rapids, MI 49307

-Student Research Fellow: Heather Schoenherr, Biochemistry
+Student Fellow: Heather Schoenherr, Biochemistry

 Faculty Mentor: Dr. Daniel Adsmond, Arts, Sciences and Education, Physical Sciences